spectrocloud/librarium/content/docs/09-registries-and-packs/1-adding-a-custom-registry.md

 4. Provide the pack registry server name, endpoint, and user credentials in the pop-up window.
 Ensure to use an "https://" prefix in the pack registry server endpoint.

 5. If you want Palette to establish a secure and encrypted HTTPS connection with your pack registry server, upload the certificate in the **TLS Configuration** section.
-The certificate file must be in the PEM format and must have a complete trust chain.
+The certificate file must be in the PEM format and have a complete trust chain.

-  If you used a TLS certificate issued by a CA while configuring the pack registry server, check with your CA on obtaining a certificate chain from them.
+  If you used a TLS certificate issued by a CA while configuring the pack registry server, check with your CA to obtain a certificate chain from them in the PEM format.

-  If you used a self-signed certificate, create and upload the entire certificate trust chain that includes the server, intermediate, and root certificates.
-To create a new *.pem* file, use a text editor.
-In the *.pem* file, paste the following syntax and concatenate your individual certificates in the order mentioned below.
-Do not remove the `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` comments from your final *.pem* file.
-Save the certificate file using any meaningful name, for example, **fullchain.pem**.
+  If you used a self-signed certificate, upload the entire certificate trust chain as a *.pem* file.
+If you do not already have one, use a text editor to create a new *.pem* file.
+Use the following syntax to create the file.
+The file content must have the server, intermediate, and root certificates concatenated in the specific order mentioned below.
+The syntax below separates the different certificates using the `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` comments.
+Therefore, do not remove those comments from your *.pem* file.
   <br />

   ```